-Classification of award Normal minimum mark profile (i) Firsts in 120 credits, unless the student presents a particularly poor performance in other modules; o r , First Class (ii) Firsts in 105 credits and no mark below 60.0 in any module; or, Honours (iii) Firsts in 105 credits, and Upper Seconds in 30 credits in the final developmental year, provided that over both developmental years: (a) There are no more than 30 credits below 60.0; and, (b) No module mark is below 50.0.
-Second Class (i) Upper Seconds in 120 credits, unless the student presents a particularly poor performance in other modules; or , Honours, Upper Division (ii) Upper Seconds in 105 credits, 90 of which are in the final developmental year, and a profile of marks which in the Examination Board's discretion merits the award of Upper Second Class Honours.
-Second Class Honours, Lower Division (i) Lower Seconds in 120 credits, unless the student presents a particularly poor performance in other modules; or , (ii) Lower Seconds in 105 credits, 90 of which are in the final developmental year, and a profile of marks which in the Examination Board's discretion merits the award of Lower Second Class Honours.
-Third Class Honours (i) Thirds in 120 credits, unless the student presents a particularly poor performance in other modules; or , (ii) Thirds in 105 credits, 90 of which are in the final developmental year.
-Pass Degree All other cases.
-Pass degrees are awarded without honours.
+Classification Normal minimum mark profile (i) Firsts in 120 credits, unless the student presents a particularly poor performance in other modules; o r , Eine Olan (ii) Firsts in 105 credits and no mark below 60.0 in any module; or, First Class Honours (iii) Firsts in 105 credits, and Upper Seconds in 30 credits in the final developmental year, provided that over both developmental years: (a) There are no more than 30 credits below 60.0; and, (b) No module mark is below 50.0.
+Second Class (i) Upper Seconds in 120 credits, unless the student presents a particularly poor performance in other modules; or , Honours, Upper Division (ii) Upper Seconds in 105 credits, 90 of which are in the final developmental year, and a profile of marks which in the Examination Board's discretion merits the award of Upper Second Class Honours. (i) Lower Seconds in 120 credits, unless the student presents a particular performance in other modules; or, (ii) Lower Seconds in 105 credits, 90 of which are in the final development of marks which in the Examination Board's discret the award of Lower Second Class Honours.
+Third Class Honours All other cases.

-- 4.142.
-In applying the minimum module profiles, the Examination Board may use its discretion and take into account the following when agreeing classification: - i. a significant improvement in the module marks achieved in the final developmental year; - ii. a College Mark close to, or higher than, the borderline of the class indicated by the module profile;

-- iii. in relation to the LLB English and European Law, a strong performance in the year abroad; - iv. that one or more modules (up to 30 credits) were failed in the final developmental year; - v. that one or more module marks in the relevant years were obtained on a resit or referral.. - 4.143.
+- 4.138.
+In applying the minimum module profiles, the Examination Board may use its discretion and take into account the following when agreeing classification: - i. a significant improvement in the module marks achieved in the final developmental year; - ii. a College Mark close to, or higher than, the borderline of the class indicated by the module profile; - iii. in relation to the LLB English and European Law, a strong performance in the year abroad; - iv. that one or more modules (up to 30 credits) were failed in the final developmental year; - v. that one or more module marks in the relevant years were obtained on a resit or referral,. - 4.139.
 The Examination Board may depart from the minimum module profiles when exercising its discretion in cases of extenuating circumstances.